 - While your cat is standing, look down at them from directly above.
 Try to spot a slight indent just above your cat's hips where its waist should be.
 If your cat is long-haired or just fluffy try doing this when you are bathing them.
 If you can't see their waist or if their sides are bulging it means that your cat is probably carrying excess weight.

 Feel for Your Cat's Ribs

-- If your feline friend is at their correct weight you should be able to feel their ribs by running your hand along their chest.
+- If your feline friend is at its correct weight you should be able to feel its ribs by running your hand along its chest.
 If you can't feel your cat's ribs, your cat may be overweight.

 Use Our Overweight Cat Chart

 - Look over the overweight cat chart below to get a better understanding of your cat's weight category, and whether your cat may be carrying an extra pound or two.

 Getting Your Cat Back to a Healthy Weight

 If you think that your cat may be overweight make an appointment to see your vet.
 If your vet concludes that the excess weight is not a symptom of another health issue, they will assess your cat's current weight and then let you know what your cat's optimal weight is and how to help your cat reach their weight loss goals.

 For cats that are just a little overweight, sticking to their regular food but reducing the size of each meal could get your pet's weight back within healthy parameters.